Last Updated on 26 September 2024 by Cycloscope

 Getting in and out Yangmingshan National Park

-Another great idea would be renting a bike in Taipei City Center and ride there.
+Another great idea would be renting a bike in Taipei City Center and riding there.
 There are many cycling paths and the park is great to explore on a bike (need some fitness though, as there are quite some steep hills.
-We recommend the cool guys at MathewBike, way more relaxed then the Giant rental shops.
+We recommend the cool guys at MathewBike, way more relaxed than the Giant rental shops.
 Learn more about renting a bike in Taiwan.

 Planning a trip to Taiwan?
 Check also